American Standard

 Safety: Only low-voltage and settings changes are needed.

-- Adjust cycle settings: In advanced settings, increase the temperature differential or reduce the cycles-per-hour setting to lengthen run times.
+- Adjust cycle settings: In the advanced settings, increase the temperature differential or reduce the cycles-per-hour setting to lengthen run times.

 - Check location: Ensure the thermostat is not directly in the path of a supply vent or near an exterior door that causes rapid temperature swings.

-- Seal wall drafts: Seal the wall opening behind the thermostat to prevent cold or hot air from the wall cavity affecting the sensor.
+- Seal wall drafts: Seal the wall opening behind the thermostat to prevent cold or hot air from the wall cavity from affecting the sensor.

 Note: If short cycling persists, have an HVAC technician evaluate equipment sizing and system performance.